renathossain/websocket-demo/README.md

 # websocket-demo

-Simple demonstrations of websockets using `socket.io`.
+Simple demonstration of websockets using `socket.io`.
 Two counters, where two devices can increment them seperately live.

 Frontend Svelte Setup Project:
   - `npm init vite` and selecting the svelte option